OlivierZal/com.heatzy/README.md

 ## Introduction

-This application integrates Heatzy into Homey to control your electric radiators, towel warmers and underfloor heating systems.
+This app integrates Heatzy into Homey to pilot your electric radiators, towel warmers and underfloor heating systems.

 ## Usage